feliciaandersson/PhD/README.md

 - **input_db_name**: The name of the input database.

-### Submitting the Job (run.sh)
+### Submitting the Job to the SLURM queue(run.sh)
-At tetralith, use the provided batch script run.sh to submit your job to the SLURM queue.
+To submit your job to the SLURM queue on Tetralith, use the provided bash job script `run.sh`.
+You may need to customize certain details in the script.
+At the minimum, ensure to specify the name of the account you use to perform computations, as well as an appropriate job time and job name.

 You can submit the job by executing the following command in the terminal:

 ```bash